geomstats/applications/nips2018/robotics/dependencies/sai2-model/README.md

 # sai2-model

 This is SAI2 robot model library for robot kinematics and dynamics.
-It uses [RBDL](https://rbdl.bitbucket.io/) and adds function to facilitate the implementation of the whole body control framework from Stanford Robotics Lab.
+It uses [RBDL](https://rbdl.bitbucket.io/) and adds function to facilitate the implementation of the whole body control framework

 ## Dependencies
 sai2-model depends on eigen3 amd sai2-urdfreader.
 You can get sai2-urdfreader [there](https://github.com/manips-sai-org/sai2-urdfreader)

 ## Build instructions
 You can use the provided install script for automatic install
 ```
 sh install.sh